score-json/nlohmann_json/.dotstop_extensions/README.md

 ## IncludeListReference

-The content of an `IncludeListReference` is given by the list of `#include` lines extracted from a specified source/header file in the repository (for example `single_include/nlohmann/json.hpp`).
-This reference is useful to document which libraries a file depends on without embedding the full file content into the report.
+An `IncludeListReference` extracts all `#include` lines from a specified source or header file (e.g., single_include/nlohmann/json.hpp) and uses them as the content.
+It is useful for showing direct dependencies of a file without embedding its full text.

-Behaviour:
-- content: returns the concatenation of all lines that begin with `#include` in the target file as UTF-8 encoded bytes.
-If no includes are found, the content is `b"No includes found"`.
-- as_markdown: renders the found `#include` lines as a C++ code block (```cpp ... ```).
-If a `description` was provided when constructing the reference, the description is shown as an indented bullet above the code block.
-- If the referenced file does not exist or is not a regular file, accessing `content` raises a ReferenceError.

-Usage example:
+The reference reads the target file and collects only those lines whose first non-whitespace characters form a `#include` directive, removing inline comments where necessary to present a clean list.
+It returns the list of includes as the content used for hashing, or a placeholder message when the file contains no includes, and it renders the includes as a C++ code block in the documentation with an optional `description` above the block.

+The expected configuration is

 ```
 ---